danielecook/danielecook.com/content/about/index.md

 ## Hello World!
 My name is Daniel E. Cook

-I am currently a Senior Bioinformatician in the [Swanton Lab](https://www.crick.ac.uk/research/labs/charles-swanton) at the [Crick Institute](http://www.crick.ac.uk) in London.
+I am currently an AI Resident at Google Research.
 This is my personal website, where I post things I have developed or useful tips/tricks I have picked up.

 For more information about me, please take a look at the following links: